Tom-and-Jim/java-maven-demo/README.md

 # Overview
-This is a demo about bazel for learning.
+This is a demo about java in compass for learning.

-# Points
+# Bazel
 1. Keywords about bazel
    1. Workspace
    2. Package